 This article by Vinepair.com is a quick comparative review of different vodkas using Bundaberg ginger beer.
 It’s a help if you’re really at sea choosing a vodka for this recipe.

 The ginger beer and lime in this cocktail drink need to balance the vodka flavor.
-We used Skyy brand vodka.
-Smirnoff is also a popular vodka for this drink.
+We also use Skyy brand vodka.
+Smirnoff is also a popular vodka for this drink. but NOTE: The cheaper vodkas do impart harsher tone to the flavors.

 Choosing The best ginger beer for Moscow Mule